 Times to avoid:

-if heading to the grocery store takes up too much for your time research local food delivery services like Peapod, Blue Apron, or Hello Fresh, Nothing beats organizing what food you need and then telling someone to bring it to you!
-But if you can't commit to this option let's continue with our plan.
+Experiment with your schedule until you find a time that works for you.
+But if heading to the grocery store is too much of a commitment, research food delivery services like Peapod, Blue Apron, or Hello Fresh, Nothing beats organizing what food you need and then telling someone to bring it to you!

 Many extra trips to the grocery store during the week are for bread and milk.
 Solve this problem by buying more than you need during your weekly shopping trips.
 Even if the occasional gallon of milk or loaf of bread goes bad before you use it, the extra time you save will be worth it.